Hillary

 Law of Torts (JD)

 Hillary holds an LLB from King’s College London and a Master of Bioethics from Harvard Medical School, where she was awarded the annual Beecher Prize in Medical Ethics in 2019.
-She was called to the Singapore Bar in 2018, and practised medical defence and civil litigation prior to joining NUS as a Sheridan Fellow.
-Her research interests are in medical law, clinical ethics and disability law.
+Her research interests are in medical law and ethics, and disability law.

 Journal Articles